 A supporter of the ban, who requested anonymity to discuss the rule before it is released next week, took aim at how regulators dealt with the exemption for hedging against risk related to trades done for customers.

 Supporters of the Volcker provision contend too broad of a hedging exemption could leave room for banks to engage in proprietary trading.

 At issue is whether this hedging can be done on a portfolio basis or tied more closely to specific trades.

 The draft rule would allow hedging against portfolio risks, which is common now on Wall Street.

-U.S. banking regulators will discuss the rule at a meeting of the Federal Deposit Insurance Corp board on October 11.
-The draft says the public will be allowed to comment on the rule until December 16.
+U.S. banking regulators will discuss the rule at a meeting of the Federal Deposit Insurance Corp board next Tuesday.
+The draft says the public will be allowed to comment on the rule until Dec.
+16.

 An FDIC spokesman declined to comment on the draft posted online.

 The rule will mostly impact the largest banks such as Goldman Sachs Group Inc, Bank of America Corp and JPMorgan Chase & Co.